tedsmith/quickhash/README.txt

 The file type mask told users to separate extensions with a space, when no space is needed.
 In fact, adding a space might case file types not to be found.

-The Disks tab was made accessible in the Linux version, but the button disabled and a descriptor to users to just use the File tab instead, because users were confused thinking they could use the tab on the Linux platform but they were unsure why it was greyed out.
+The ?Disks? tab was made accessible in the Linux version, but the button disabled and a descriptor to users to just use the ?File? tab instead, because users were confused thinking they could use the tab on the Linux platform but they were unsure why it was greyed out.

-When hashing individual files in the File tab, if the user single clicked a file, but then clicked 'Cancel', the file was still being passed to the hashing procedures.
+When hashing individual files in the ?File? tab, if the user single clicked a file, but then clicked 'Cancel', the file was still being passed to the hashing procedures.
 That was fixed so that if the user cancels, the file is not hashed.

 v2.5.2 October 2014

 For the Windows version only : Implemented a scheduler for disk hashing, allowing the user the ability to schedule a start time for their chosen disk.
 Useful, for example, if a disk is currently being used or examined with an estimated completion time of 2 hours which is after the examining user may have gone home and unable to start the disk hashing process.
 Now, the user can specify a start date and time that is two or 3 hours after the estimated end time of the other task, and QuickHash will then commence hashing automatically without the need for the user to start it.
 If no valid start time is entered, the program starts hashing as soon as the chosen disk is double clicked, as normal.

-For all versions : At user request, added an additional column to FileS tab to seperate the path from the filename.
+For all versions : At user request, added an additional column to ?FileS? tab to seperate the path from the filename.
 So now the FileName column contains just the filename.
 And the new 'Path' column contains the files path.

-Added an option in Copy tab called Don't rebuild path?.
+Added an option in ?Copy? tab called ?Don't rebuild path??.
 If checked, the files in the source directory and all sub-directories will simply be dumped into the root of the destination directory without having the original path rebuilt.
 Any files with the same name will be appended with 'Filename.ext_DuplicatedFileNameX'.

 Changed progress status labelling to look neater and more compact.